spe1020/asknostr/CONTEXT.md

 ### Nostr Implementation Guidelines

-- Before implementing features on Nostr, use the `read_nips_index` tool to see what kinds are currently in use across all NIPs.
+- Before implementing features on Nostr, use the `nostr__read_nips_index` tool to see what kinds are currently in use across all NIPs.
-- If any existing kind or NIP might offer the required functionality, use the `read_nip` tool to investigate.
+- If any existing kind or NIP might offer the required functionality, use the `nostr__read_nip` tool to investigate.
 Several NIPs may need to be read before making a decision.
-- If there are no existing suitable kinds, new kind numbers can be generated with the `generate_kind` tool.
+- If there are no existing suitable kinds, new kind numbers can be generated with the `nostr__generate_kind` tool.

 Knowing when to create a new kind versus reusing an existing kind requires careful judgement.
 Introducing new kinds means the project won't be interoperable with existing clients.
 But deviating too far from the schema of a particular kind can cause different interoperability issues.